CPA-Verified SMB™

 SoForma makes that dynamic obsolete.
 Not by replacing brokers — by removing the ambiguity they depend on.
 The seller's CPA — the one professional in the room with no incentive to spin anything, paid by the seller at standard rates regardless of outcome, with years of advisory history with this business — does the verification work before you arrive.
 Under SSAE 19.
 Against documented evidence.
 Six dimensions.
 Professional standard.

-By the time you see a profile on SoForma, the truth is already on the table.
+By the time you see a profile on SoForma, the findings are already on the table.

 SoForma ID